sigp/lighthouse/README.md

 ### Goals

-The purpose of this project is to work alongside the Ethereum community and implement a secure, open-source Ethereum Serenity client in Rust.
-With the focus on security, the goal for Lighthouse is to provide a trustworthy, well tested, secure client that is resilient to any errors.
+The purpose of this project is to work alongside the Ethereum community to implement a secure, trustworthy, open-source Ethereum Serenity client in Rust.

+* **Security**: Lighthouse's main goal is to implement everything with a security-first mindset.
+The goal is to ensure that all components of lighthouse are thoroughly tested, checked and secure.

+* **Trust** : As Ethereum Serenity is a Proof-of-Stake system, which involves the interaction of the Ethereum protocol and user funds.
+Thus, a goal of Lighthouse is to provide a client that is trustworthy.

+  All code can be tested and verified the goal of Lighthouse is to provide code that is trusted.

+* **Transparency**: Lighthouse aims at being as transparent as possible.
+This goal is for Lighthouse to embrace the open-source community and allow for all to understand the decisions, direction and changes in all aspects.

+* **Error Resilience**: As Lighthouse embraces the "never `panic`" mindset, the goal is to be resilient to errors that may occur.
+Providing a client that has tolerance against errors provides further properties for a secure, trustworthy client that Lighthouse aims to provide.

 In addition to implementing a new client, the project seeks to maintain and improve the Ethereum protocol wherever possible.